 Originally from the Upper Peninsula of Michigan, Susan transplanted to Rockford in 2003.
 She is a local food lover who truly appreciates farmers.
 Susan and her husband, Jason, owned and operated a local restaurant, The Wild Rhubarb, for seven years.

 Susan is one of the incorporators of Screw City Food Co-op and currently holds the position of Vice President.
 She believes that becoming an owner of Screw City Food Co-op makes you a part of something bigger: a community of people taking our nourishment into our own hands.

 "Let's fasten ourselves to the possibilities that Screw City Food Co-op can do for our community!"

 Raymond moved to Illinois from his native San Antonio, TX in 1990.
 He retired from the medical profession in 2016 and was a Scoutmaster of Troop 411 for three years.
 Since 2016, he has owned a five acre farmette where he enjoys raising pigs, chickens, and turkeys.
 His wife Sharon has also taught him how to be a gardener.

-Ray joined Screw City Food Co-op in 2018 and has held the position of Treasurer for last two years.
+He joined Screw City Food Co-op in 2018 and has held the position of Treasurer for the last four years.

 Raymond lives by the farmer wisdom: “There is no diet that will do what eating healthy does.”